 The Commission published a recommendation and study on this subject in October 1966.
 See Recommendation and Study Relating to Abandonment or Termination of a Lease, 8 CAL.
-LAW REVISION COMM'N REPORTS 701 (1967).
+LAW REVISION COMMIN REPORTS 701 (1967).
 Senate Bill No. 252 was introduced at the 1967 session of the Legislature to effectuate this recommendation.
 The bill passed the Senate but was not enacted.
 Problems that had not been considered by the Commission were brought to its attention after the bill had passed the Senate and the Commission withdrew its recommendation in order that the topic could be given further study.

-The following revised tentative recommendation takes into account the problems that caused the Commission to withdraw its previous recommendation.
+This recommendation takes into account the problems that caused the Commission to withdraw its previous recommendation.